linkedin/venice/docs/dev_guide/code_coverage_guide.md

 ### Debugging notes

-#### Integ tests are added but DiffCoverage doesn't identify the code coverage of it
+#### Integration tests are added but DiffCoverage doesn't identify the code coverage of it
-Though Integ tests is strongly encouraged, both Jacoco and DiffCoverage only work with unit tests so please consider writing unit tests.
+Though integration tests are strongly encouraged, both Jacoco and DiffCoverage only work with unit tests so please consider writing unit tests.

 #### Unit tests are added but the DiffCoverage report doesn't reflect my changes